samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 - [ Freedom of Movement ] D: [dice] minutes R: touch Target is immune to any effect that restricts movement for the duration, unless the effect has more dice invested than were used in this spell.
 - [ Invisibility ]   D: [dice] minutes R: touch Target is invisible.
 Unless 4 or more dice are invested, the invisibility ends as soon as the creature attacks.
 - [ Reveal Illusions ] R: 30' Strips away all illusions within 30' of you, unless more [dice] were used in their casting than you invested in this spell.
-- [ Dream ] Send a dream to any creature you have seen before & can name or clearly visualize (& which is capable of dreaming).
-The dream lasts up to [sum] minutes.
 - [ Eagle Eye ]    D: [dice] minutes Creates a magical floating eye in the sky 200' above you.
 It follows you around.
 You can look through it with the clarity of an eagle's vision.
 - Read Mind/Object Range: touch; Target: creature or object; Duration: instant You can ask (dice) short questions about the target creature's current mental state or the target object's history, and the GM will answer truthfully, if cryptically.
 Creatures get saves against future casts at equal or lesser (sum)s after the first time you read their mind.
-- Conduit A sorcerer may use another person or thing as a relay for spells.
-The sorcerer's conduit sigil must be placed on the conduit.
-As long as the sigil remains, the sorcerer may meditate and perceive the surroundings of the sigil.
 - [ Comprehend Language ]  D: [dice] hrs R: self You understand, speak, read, & write one language perfectly for the duration.
 You must have an example of the language present (e.g. a written sample or a speaker).
 - Belief: basically suggestion, but with the added bonus of convincing yourself (i.e. don't be afraid)
 - Alchemy: Change one type of metal into another (brass, steel, lead, sodium?, alluminium, gallium)
-- Sticks to snakes
 - Enlarge on a diamond
 - Light rain
 - Cool glass of water
 - Summon towel
-- STEP ASIDE: move 5ft to the left or right (relative to you)
-- Yolo: bonus health until damaged
 - Don/Doff
 - Potato gun
 - tug of war (opposed strength, loser is moved)
 - Self portait, can speak, see, and hear (lock dice, 1 damage if destroyed)
 - corpse bomb
-- duplicate illusion that either a) runs away b) stays in the same place (JUKE)
 - ward of healing/font
-- become animal (from a finite list)
 - a bunch of spells that explode catherine
 - Curse of Keeping
 - line in the sand